 One of the reasons we chose Oxford as our first university case study was the hope that its tradition of learning might encourage it to become an exemplar for innovative thinking and practice in the sector.
 Another reason was its recent issuance of a bond for £500 million.
 Holders of such bonds might want to ask why the Moody’s rating of Aaa is at odds, on an almost identical scale, with our OMINDEX rating of BB-.
 The rest of society might also ask whether scarce university funding is in the best hands for achieving the highest returns in Total Stakeholder Value?

 OMINDEX is a benchmarking scale that has an over-arching purpose.
 To identify the best, and what exactly it is that they do so well, so that others can learn how to create more value with their own human capital.
-No organization has yet scored a AAA rating on OMINDEX, so there is always room for improvement.
-Moreover, while we openly acknowledge that Oxford has brought huge benefits to society, in its very long and illustrious history, it has a responsibility to its staff, students and wider stakeholders to offer them every opportunity to make the most of their talents.
+No organization has yet scored a AAA rating on OMINDEX, so there is always room for improvement and, who knows, maybe it will be a university who reaches that pinnacle first?
+Moreover, while we openly acknowledge that Oxford has brought huge benefits to society, in its very long and illustrious history, it also has a responsibility to its staff, students and wider stakeholders to offer them every opportunity to make the most of their own talents.

-The fear of the unknown is worse than not knowing.
-The health of the university sector in any nation should be a positive indicator for a brighter future.
-We can no longer assume that this is the case; that there is an automatic and causal link between spending on higher education and societal value.
+Academia should know that the fear of the unknown is worse than not knowing.
+The health of the university sector should be a positive indicator for a brighter future for all.
+We cannot allow simplistic and automatic assumptions that higher spending on higher education will increase societal value.
 We need much better evidence that the sector is working to its full potential.

-MI offers a very warm and understanding welcome to any universities that recognise just what an opportunity might await them.
-We would go further in stating that we have yet to experience any negative effects for those who have started to understand and apply the lessons of organizational maturity.
+MI offers a very warm and understanding welcome to any universities that recognise the scale of the opportunity awaiting them.
+We would go further in stating that we have yet to experience any negative effects for those who have started learn and apply the lessons of organizational maturity.